 Where to Stay: I wanted to stay in a riad in the Medina (old town where the narrow maze-like roads are lined with markets).
 Riads are traditional Moroccan houses with an interior courtyard.
 You may have seen the “Instagram-famous” Riad BE, but riads can range in prices as some are more affordable and others are incredibly luxurious.
 In Marrakech, we stayed in Le Riad Monceau, which is well-priced and has stunning common areas, though the rooms are not as luxurious if you’re looking for that.

 What to Wear: Tourism has definitely impacted major cities in Morocco like Marrakech, though Fez is slightly more conservative.
 For locals, the double standard in dress is extremely apparent.
 You will see many Moroccan women fully covered while men are in tank top and shorts.
-However, for tourists, I saw many people wearing tank tops, shorts, and sandals without anyone batting an eye.
+However, for tourists, I saw many people wearing tank tops, shorts, and sandals.

 I try to err on the side of respectful, so here are the items I packed: